-Control over a distance of 25-50 meters should be demonstrated.
+Control over a distance of 25-50 meters should be demonstrated

-This should be done using a combination of reverse J strokes and cross-deck back strokes.
+This should be done using a combination of reverse J strokes and compound reverse strokes.
 The boat should maintain a reasonable cruising speed throughout.

 Turns whilst on the move